MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Use the following information to see what's new or changed for a supported release of the Azure Information Protection unified labeling client for Windows.
 The most current release is listed first.
 The date format used on this page is *month/day/year*.

-The latest version of Azure Information Protection is currently in PREVIEW.
+Noted Azure Information Protection features are currently in PREVIEW.
 The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 > [!NOTE]
 > Minor fixes are not listed so if you experience a problem with the unified labeling client, we recommend that you check whether it is fixed with the latest GA release.
 If the problem remains, check the current preview version (if available).